imbraintl/onenest2/Documention/thedoc.md

-Mummycare Partner Registration Form: Service Providers
+OneNest Partner Registration Form: Service Providers

-Please complete the following form if you offer services and would like to register with the Mummycare App.
+Please complete the following form if you offer services and would like to register with the OneNest App.

 1. BUSINESS INFORMATION
 	•	Business Name: